-Better still, since it is not digested and absorbed in your stomach, this “resistant starch” continues happily on its way to your colon where the resident bacteria there ferment it into friendly little compounds called “short chain fatty acids” or (SCFAs), that have been shown to help prevent colon cancer.
+Better yet, since it is not digested and absorbed in your stomach, this “resistant starch” continues happily on its way to your colon where the resident bacteria there ferment it into friendly little compounds called “short chain fatty acids” or (SCFAs), that have been shown to help prevent colon cancer.

-One of the most famous uses of Chickpea flour is in the preparation of Socca, the thin, flat bread made of chickpea flour, water, olive oil and salt, served hot by street vendors at open-air markets in France.
+One of the most famous uses of Chickpea flour is in the preparation of Socca, the thin, flat bread made of flour, water, olive oil and salt, served hot by street vendors at open-air markets in France.